Discover Mount Kilimanjaro

 Kilimanjaro National Park covering an area of some 75,575 ha protects the largest free standing volcanic mass in the world and the highest mountain in Africa, rising 4877m above surrounding plains to 5895m at its peak.
-With its snow-capped peak, the Kilimanjaro is a superlative natural phenomenon, standing in isolation above the surrounding plains overlooking the savannah.
+With its snow-capped peak, it is a superlative natural phenomenon, standing in isolation above the surrounding plains overlooking the savannah.

-Mount Kilimanjaro is one of the largest volcanoes in the world.
+Mt Kili is one of the largest volcanoes in the world.
 It has three main volcanic peaks, Kibo, Mawenzi, and Shira.
 With its snow-capped peak and glaciers, it is the highest mountain in Africa.
 The mountain has five main vegetation zones from the lowest to the highest point: Lower slopes, montane forest, heath and moorland, alpine desert and summit.